New Wine into Old Wineskins: Interpretation

 Based on parallel rabbinic sayings found in Pirkei Avot, one interpreter sees the parable as depicting the difficulty of teaching disciples with prior learning as compared to teaching new, uneducated disciples.

 The metaphors in the two parables were drawn from contemporary culture.
 New cloth had not yet shrunk, so that using new cloth to patch older clothing would result in a tear as it began to shrink.
 Similarly, old wineskins had been "stretched to the limit" or become brittle as wine had fermented inside them; using them again therefore risked bursting them.

-Cornelius a Lapide in his great commentary gives the traditional interpretation of this parable, writing that: "Christ shows by a threefold similitude, that His disciples must not fast when He was present.
+Cornelius a Lapide in his The Great Commentary of Cornelius a Lapide gives the traditional interpretation of this parable, writing that: "Christ shows by a threefold similitude, that His disciples must not fast when He was present.
 1. By the parable of the Spouse and the wedding.
 2. Of the old and new garment.
 3. Of the new wine, and the old bottles of skin.
 The sense is this: 'As new wine, or must, by the violence of its fermenting spirit, and its heat, bursts the old skins, because they are worn and weak, and so there is a double loss, both of wine and skins; therefore new wine must be poured into new skins, that, being strong, they may be able to bear the force of the must: so in like manner, new austerities and fasts must not be imposed as yet upon My disciples, lest their spirits should be broken, and they depart from Me.
 But I wait for the coming of the Holy Ghost at Pentecost.'"